PaddlePaddle/Knover/projects/lic2022/README.md

 |Q_ACC | Q_F1 | Q_BLEU1/2 | D_F1 | D_BLEU1/2 | DISTINCT1/2 |
 |---|---|---|---|---|---|
 |0.553 | 0.218 | 0.159/0.155 | 0.189 | 0.137/0.084 | 0.158/0.557 |

+## Human Evaluation

+* server.py : A deployed service sample is provided.
+Ensure that the service API can be accessed through the public network
+* check_server.py : You can use this script to verify that the service is available